AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* :bulb: TIP: You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * Similar to the `add` command, the aforementioned placeholder values will not be displayed in the contact list.

 Examples: